Blessing of 1 Timothy 2:5-6

 2. How does Christ's mediation encourage us to intercede for others?

-Christ’s mediation encourages us to intercede for others, as He has shown us the perfect example of intercession.
-Praying for friends and family is not only an act of kindness, but a way of expressing love and care, following the teaching of Jesus.
+Christ's mediation encourages us to intercede for others, for He showed us the perfect example of intercession.
+Praying for friends and family is not only an act of kindness, but a way to express love and care, following the teachings of Jesus.

 3. What is the historical context of 1 Timothy 2?